MellowNight/2D-Injector/README.md

 # BE-injector
 A DLL manual mapper built on Fortevisor, intended for usage on Battleye games.

-This branch is for testing NPT hooks on the api functions RtlAddVectoredExceptionHandler, NtQueryVirtualMemory, and IsBadReadPtr, in order to hide the DLL inside of the game process.
+The code on this branch injects the DLL in a way that circumvents PUBG's Xenuine protection on top of Battleye's detections.